MaxRingstrom/git-tutorial/README.md

 ...
 ```
 This will show you all lines in the README.md file and annotate each line with
-last commit to modify the line as well as the author of the commit and a time stamp.
+the last commit to modify the line as well as the author of the commit and a time stamp.

-You can then use `git show` on the commit to see the commit message for the commit
+You can then use `git show` on the commit to see the commit message which might
-which might give you a better understanding on why the line was modified.
+give you a better understanding on why the line was modified.

-## Bring in other peoples changes
+## Bring in other people's changes
 When other people have made commits to the same branch that you are working on,
 you'll have to bring in those changes in some way and modify what you are
 working on to fit the new state of the repository.